CIBC-Internal/python/Doc/library/shutil.rst

    Copy the permission bits, last access time, last modification time, and flags from *src* to *dst*.
 On Linux, :func:`copystat` also copies the "extended attributes" where possible.
-The file contents, owner, and group are unaffected.  *src* and *dst* are path names given as strings.
+The file contents, owner, and group are unaffected.  *src* and *dst* are path-like objects or path names given as strings.

-   If *follow_symlinks* is false, and *src* and *dst* both refer to symbolic links, :func:`copystat` will operate on the symbolic links themselves rather than the files the symbolic links refer to--reading the information from the *src* symbolic link, and writing the information to the *dst* symbolic link.
+   If *follow_symlinks* is false, and *src* and *dst* both refer to symbolic links, :func:`copystat` will operate on the symbolic links themselves rather than the files the symbolic links refer to—reading the information from the *src* symbolic link, and writing the information to the *dst* symbolic link.